musaffa/file_validators/README.md

 as `image/jpeg` and, without spoof detection, it may pass the validation and be saved as .html document thus exposing your application to a security vulnerability.
 Media type spoof detector wont let that happen.
 It will not allow a file having `image/jpeg` content type to be saved as `text/plain`.
 It checks only media type mismatch, for example `text` of `text/plain` and `image` of `image/jpeg`.
 So it will not prevent `image/jpeg` from saving as `image/png` as both have the same `image` media type.

 **note**: Media type spoof detection is integrated in the [content type validator](#file-content-type-validator).
-This means without content type validation spoof detection wont be enabled.
+This means that without content type validation spoof detection wont be enabled.

 ## i18n Translations